HasanulRafi/Blockchain-Art-Engine-Generator/README.md

 This allows for more fine grained control over how much randomness there should be during the generation process, and allows a combination of common and rare parts.

 # Development suggestions
-- Preferably use VSCode with the prettifier plugin for a consistent coding style (or equivalent js formatting rules).
+- Preferably use VSCode with the prettifier plugin for a consistent coding style (or equivalent js formatting rules)